 We do not currently own any facility that may be used as our clinical-scale manufacturing and processing facility and must currently rely on outside vendors to manufacture our product candidates.
 We have not yet caused our product candidates to be manufactured on a commercial scale and may not be able to do so for any of our product candidates.
-We will need to negotiate and maintain contractual arrangements with these outside vendors for the supply of our product candidates and we may not be able to do so for any of our product candidates and we may not be able to do so for any of our product candidates and we may not be able to do so for any of our product candidates and we may not be able to do so for any of our product candidates, if approved.
+We will need to negotiate and maintain contractual arrangements with these outside vendors for the supply of our product candidates and we may not be able to do so on favorable terms.
+We have not yet caused any product candidates to be manufactured on a commercial scale and may not be able to do so for any of our product candidates, if approved.